Law Office of Michelle Ball Discipline,Ed 48900s Student Discipline For Harassing A Witness In A School Matter

 What if students go on social media (Twitter, Facebook, etc.), or just talk amongst themselves, about how “bad” another student who “told” is and/or make threats to beat the student witness up (knowing or not knowing the witnesses identity)?

-This could land the students talking in hot water with the school, and they could be accused of bullying, threats, and witness intimidation, depending on the circumstances.
+This could land the students talking in hot water with the school, and could create a hostile environment for the witness.
+The student who was suspended and who is degrading witnesses against them could be accused of bullying, threats, and witness intimidation, depending on the circumstances.

 The police could even become involved, and the students may face arrest for threatening other students.